12 Collaboration styles for working together effectively

 Why do collaboration styles matter in the workplace?

 Collaboration styles determine how teams work together, make decisions, communicate, and approach shared goals.
-Every organization has a unique structure, culture, and members with different personalities; the right style of collaboration ensures that the differences work together rather than creating friction.
+Every organization has a unique structure, culture, and members with different personalities; the right collaboration style ensures that these differences work together rather than create friction.

 Different styles directly influence how information flows, conflicts are managed, accountability is shared, and teams communicate.
 When leaders identify and apply the most suitable style, they create an environment that supports clarity, creativity, and efficiency.